Dive Into REFACTORING

-In this course, I will try to share my knowledge with you and teach you to:
+In this course, I will share my knowledge with you and teach you to:

 - See the difference between beautiful and ugly code.